ReFeree: Radar-based efficient global descriptor using a Feature and Free space for Place Recognition: Introduction

 \section{Introduction}

 Place recognition is essential to autonomous vehicle missions (e.g. \ac{SLAM} or safety navigation).
-Also, accurate place recognition enables correcting accumulated drift errors in a consistent map.
+Accurate place recognition enables correcting accumulated drift errors in a consistent map.
 However, as the weather deteriorates, the decline in place recognition performance of most sensors becomes inevitable.

-Instead of diverse ranging sensors such as \ac{Sonar} \cite{kim2023robust} or \ac{LiDAR} \cite{kim2018scan}, we propose a \ac{Radar}-based place recognition called \textit{Referee} using a feature and free space. \ac{Radar} can overcome the harsh weather and boast a robust perception performance.
+Instead of diverse sensors such as a camera \cite{arandjelovic2016netvlad}, \ac{LiDAR} \cite{kim2018scan}, or \ac{Sonar} \cite{kim2023robust} we propose a \ac{Radar}-based place recognition called \textit{ReFeree} using a feature and free space. \ac{Radar} can overcome the harsh weather and boast a robust perception performance.
 In addition, \ac{Radar} can penetrate small particles, and sensor data is impervious to occlusion.
-Recently, \ac{Radar}-based place recognition studies have shown remarkable results \cite{jang2023raplace, gadd2024open}, but reliable localization remains challenging in various situations.
+Recently, \ac{Radar}-based place recognition studies have shown remarkable results \cite{kim2020mulran, jang2023raplace, gadd2024open}, but reliable localization remains challenging in various situations.
 Also, the low resolution and significant noise in sensor data need to be solved.

-The main contributions of this work are the following: \begin{itemize} \item \textbf{Effective Description:} We propose an efficient three-step description.
+The main contributions of this work are the following: \begin{itemize} \item \textbf{Effective and Lightweight Description:} We propose an efficient three-step description.
 First, we utilize prominent features from \ac{Radar} image to minimize noise.
 Second, we check for areas where features have not been extracted, namely free space (i.e. empty space).
-Finally, we incorporate free space along the range axis to generate a translational invariant 1D vector.
-Therefore, the elements forming each vector encapsulate the number of pixels excluding strong signals.
+Finally, we incorporate free space along the range axis to generate a lightweight 1D vector.
+Therefore, the elements forming each vector encapsulate the number of pixels, excluding strong signals.
 Also, since we use the \ac{Radar} image without transforming it into different properties, the proposed method includes the semi-metric information.

-\item \textbf{Lightweight and Fast:} Our descriptor is overwhelmingly lightweight compared to other descriptors.
+Our descriptor is overwhelmingly lightweight compared to other descriptors.
 As shown in \figref{fig:main}, our descriptor demonstrates superior performance relative to its size.
-Moreover, the processing time (generation time + loop searching time) is also short.

-\item \textbf{Various Validation and Open-Source: } We conduct experiments in single-session, and multi-session to evaluate diverse and challenging scenarios \cite{kim2020mulran, barnes2020oxford, burnett2023boreas}.
+\item \textbf{Various Validation and Open-Source: } We conduct experiments in single-session and multi-session to evaluate diverse and challenging scenarios \cite{kim2020mulran, barnes2020oxford, burnett2023boreas}.
 Additionally, we aim to contribute to the advancement of the \ac{Radar} robotics community by sharing our code.

 \end{itemize}